-- (1) Quantitative criteria

-- (2) Qualitative criteria

-- legal action has been initiated by the Group and the Bank for recovery purposes; •

-- borrower is a bankrupt;

-- borrower has been assigned to external collection agency. •
+- (1) Quantitative criteria - the borrower is past due more than 90 days on any material credit obligation to the Group and the Bank. - (2) Qualitative criteria - legal action has been initiated by the Group and the Bank for recovery purposes; - borrower is a bankrupt; - borrower has been assigned to external collection agency.